2024 Solar Incentives Guide for Auburn, AL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: You can sign a net metering agreement with your Auburn utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
-They will then subtract this value from your utility bill each month.
+- Net Metering: You can sign a net metering agreement with your Auburn utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+They will then deduct this value from your monthly utility bill.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a given percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a predetermined percentage of the cost of your solar system.

-Wondering how the ITC applies to your specific situation?
-Get in touch with your local Auburn solar panel installer to get more information.
+To more fully understand how the ITC will apply to you, get in touch with your local Auburn solar panel installer and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local Auburn solar panel installation expert.
+To understand how the new Clean Energy Credit might apply to you, get in touch with your local Auburn solar installers.

 State & Local Solar Incentives